Germanic Languages and Literatures

 GER 261

-Check us out in Spring 2024!
-Some of our courses are highlighted here, and contact Charlie Webster (cwebste@illinois.edu) for more information about our full range of offerings!
+Check us out in Spring 2025!
+Some of our courses are highlighted here, and contact Charlie Webster (cwebste@illinois.edu) for more information about our full range of GER and SCAN offerings!